What is it like to live in Bangkok as an expat?

 7. Did you experience any discrimination in Bangkok?

-There is not much that you can do about it, and since Thailand is such an affordable country, these differences are so small that it’s better to just pay it and move on.
+There is not much you can do about it, and since Thailand is such an affordable country, these differences are so small that it’s better to pay it and move on.

 8. How to overcome culture shock in Bangkok?

 I didn’t have too much culture shock because I had previously traveled to South East Asia (the Philippines).